Adam Grzymała-Siedlecki: Interwar period

-After the end of WWI and following a disagreement Kraków City Council, he resigned as Dierctor of the theatre and moved to Warsaw.
+After the end of WWI and following a disagreement Kraków City Council, he resigned as Director of the theatre and moved to Warsaw.
 With the re-creation of the Polish state, AGS joined the political life as a supporter of National Democracy party.
 Furthermore, he became from 1918 to 1921 the co-editor of the Tygodnik Illustrowany: as such, he made a trip in June 1919, to Paris to report about the negotiations around the elaboration of the future Treaty of Versailles.

 Thanks to Ignacy Jan Paderewski, then Prime minister and Minister of Foreign Affairs, who was leading the Polish party, Grzymała-Siedlecki was entrusted as liaison element between the Polish delegation and the national press.
-On June 28, 1919, he was one of the representatives of the Polish press at the official signing ceremony of the Peace Treaty at Versailles.
+On 28 June 1919 he was one of the representatives of the Polish press at the official signing ceremony of the Peace Treaty at Versailles.

 During Polish–Soviet War, Adam was a war correspondent.
 He later compiled his frontline articles in a book, "The Miracle on the Vistula" (Cud Wisły).
 Afterwards, he kept his post at the Tygodnik Illustrowany and in addition cooperated with other newspapers (Kurier Warszawski and Rzeczpospolita).